jasson112/test-skeleton/README.md

     ```
     php bin/console fos:user:create admin admin@example.com admin --super-admin
     ```
+- If you want to see all components  serialized you can got to ```/components``` url to see that !

-So after you run this commands you now can enter in the admin panel with the /admin url and you can add users and ads with components
+So after you run this commands you now can enter in the admin panel with the ```/admin``` url and you can add users and ads with components

 ##Troubleshooting